gbeckers/sound/doc/index.rst

 *Sound* is intended to solve this problem.

 In its simplest use case, *Sound* works with (collections of) normal audio files.
+This ensures compatibility with the audio world.
 However it improves their usefulness by organizing important metadata in separate text-based files.

-For more heavy-duty work, *Sound* works with `Darr <https://darr.readthedocs.io/en/latest>`__-based data, which is a format designed for scientific use and supports very efficient random access reading/writing of numeric data.
+For more heavy-duty work, *Sound* works with
+`Darr <https://darr.readthedocs.io/en/latest>`__-based data, which is a format designed for scientific use and supports very efficient random access reading/writing of numeric data.
 This way, you can efficiently work very